It has come to my attention that some of my posts about traveling have convinced people to actually VISIT these places.

-But while in the bathroom with my youngest, who will strike up a convo with anyone anywhere….wonder where she gets that from……it was where three 20 years younger than me women started talking to us like we were old friends.
+But while in the bathroom with my youngest, who will strike up a conversation with anyone anywhere…wonder where she gets that from……it was where three 20 years younger than me women started talking to us like we were old friends.

 Only in the South can you meet new friends in the bathroom.

 We almost exchanged email addresses.

 The day after we got into Chattanooga, my mom, Annie and I got to go to lunch alone.